We believe and teach

 – that prayer or “wholehearted commitment” to God is a form of the means of grace, which assures us of God's grace.

-Thee for Thy living Word,
+We praise Thee for Thy living Word,

 Grant us Thy peace in all our strife,